rtCamp/Frappe-Manager/docs/deploy/index.md

 1. **One-time conversion** of your working mount bench (if you don't have one yet, the [Quick Start](../getting-started/quick-start.md) gets you there).
 Give the bench a release image repo and flip its runtime in `bench_config.toml`:

     ```toml
-    image   = "local/mybench"   # where releases are tagged; a registry host prefix + [registry] enables push/pull
+    image   = "local/mybench"   # where releases are tagged; a registry host prefix enables push/pull
     runtime = "image"
     ```